Nsustain/.github/README.md

 ![logo_github](./logo/logo_github.svg)

 <p align="center">
-  The header for our GitHub repositories.
+  The header for our GitHub repositories.<br>
-  By trial and error, we found that the size of 800x441 is optimal for the header of our GitHub repositories.
+  By trial and error, we found that the size of 800x441 happens to be optimal for the header of our GitHub repositories.
 </p>